Financial help for carers

 Carers may face financial costs when they are caring for someone with cancer, but there is help available.

 Carer’s Allowance is a weekly benefit that helps people who look after someone with substantial care needs.
-Carer’s Allowance is £59.75 a week.
+Carer’s Allowance is £61.35 a week.

 You may be eligible if you’re caring for someone who’s receiving one of the following benefits:

 You don’t need to be related to or living with the person you care for.
-You can be working, but there’s a weekly earnings limit of £100 a week (after certain deductions).
+You can be working, but there’s a weekly earnings limit of £102 a week (after certain deductions).
 You can’t claim Carer’s Allowance if you’re studying for 21 hours a week or more.

-If you’re awarded Carer’s Allowance, you may also be entitled to the carer premium.
+If you get Carer’s Allowance, you may also be able to get the carer premium.
 This is an extra payment that can be added to Income Support, income-based Jobseeker’s Allowance and income-related Employment and Support Allowance.
-There’s also an extra amount for caring within Pension Credit, and a carer element may also be included in a claim for Universal Credit.
+There is also an extra amount for caring that can be included in Pension Credit.

 Carer’s Allowance overlaps with certain benefits, including:

 You can’t be paid Carer’s Allowance if you receive the same amount or more from these overlapping benefits.
 However, it may still be worth applying for Carer’s Allowance, as this may help you claim a means-tested benefit such as Pension Credit.
 You may also receive credits that count towards national insurance.
 This is important, as you need enough national insurance contributions to be able to receive a state pension.

 Claiming Carer’s Allowance can affect the benefits claimed by the person you care for.
 It’s a good idea to speak to a welfare rights adviser.
 They can advise you on the best course of action for you and the person you care for.